quicksilver/manual/developer/docs/plugin-development/documentation.md

 The best place to document your plug-in is in the `Info.plist` by adding an `extendedDescription` to the `QSPlugIn` section.
 This should be a string in HTML format.

-If the plug-in project has been updated according to the [modernization section](#plugin_cleanup_and_modernization) below, keeping documentation up to date is as simple as editing (or creating) `Documentation.mdown` at the root of your project's repository (wherever `$SRCROOT` refers to).
+Keeping documentation up to date is as simple as editing (or creating) `Documentation.mdown` at the root of your project's repository (wherever `$SRCROOT` refers to).
 This is a Markdown file that should be much easier to deal with than raw HTML in Property List Editor.

 It's processed using [Python-Markdown][pymd] with the [extra extension][mdex] enabled, so you can use the usual Markdown syntax, as well as tables, definition lists, etc.